Enable or disable backup on virtual machines

 Phoenix suspends backups after disabling backups on the virtual machine.
 The virtual machine is backed up only after you enable the backup on the virtual machine again.

-The most recent snapshot cannot be deleted as long as the VM exists in the Management Console, regardless of whether the VM is marked as inactive or disabled.
+The most recent recovery point cannot be deleted as long as the VM exists in the Management Console, regardless of whether the VM is marked as inactive or disabled.

-The retention period would not be honored for the most recent snapshot when a VM is disabled.
-This allows you to restore the latest snapshot later if required.
+The retention period would not be honored for the most recent recovery point when a VM is disabled.
+This allows you to restore the latest recovery point later if required.